ZhgChg.Li

 func urlSession(_ session: URLSession, task: URLSessionTask, didCompleteWithError error: Error?)

-This method is called when the task is canceled or completed, where the downloaded data will be saved.
+This method is called whenever a task is canceled or finished.
+Here, the downloaded data is saved.

-As mentioned in the preliminary knowledge about the Cancel mechanism, since the player will initiate a Cancel Request after obtaining enough data, when this method is called, the actual error = NSURLErrorCancelled will be received.
-Therefore, regardless of the error, we will try to save the data if we have received it.
+As mentioned in the pre-knowledge about the Cancel mechanism, the player will issue a Cancel or Cancel Request once it has enough data; therefore, when entering this method, the actual error will be NSURLErrorCancelled.
+Regardless of the error, if we have received data, we will still attempt to save it.

-⚠️ Since URLSession requests data concurrently, please ensure all operations are performed within DispatchQueue to avoid data corruption (data corruption can also result in playback issues).
+⚠️ Since URLSession makes requests concurrently, please ensure all operations run within a DispatchQueue to avoid data corruption (data corruption can cause severe playback glitches).

-⚠️ If URLSession does not call finishTasksAndInvalidate or invalidateAndCancel, it will strongly retain objects, causing a Memory Leak.
-Therefore, whether canceling or completing, we must call these methods to release the Request when the task ends.
+️️⚠️If URLSession does not call either finishTasksAndInvalidate or invalidateAndCancel, it will strongly retain objects causing a memory leak; therefore, whether canceling or completing, we must call one of these to release the request when the task ends.

-⚠️ If you are concerned about downloadedData causing OOM, you can save it locally in didReceive Data.
+️️⚠️️️️️️️️️️If you worry about downloadedData causing OOM, you can save it locally within didReceive Data.

 ResourceLoader